goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 # Doublegram Startup Edition - Definitive Telegram scraping & adding tool

 Use your Telegram accounts to add users to your groups and channels in an automatic and personalized way.
-Run multiple tasks, in background, even on a VPS.
+Run multiple tasks, even in background, even on a VPS.

 Doublegram come in three editions, the Startup Edition is now free and open source.
 This is the first public stable release of doublegram.

-You can learn more on other editions of Doublegram on www.doublegram.me.
+You can learn more about the other editions on www.doublegram.me.

 Doublegram is compatible with Mac, Windows and Linux.